Difference Between ROIC vs ROCE

 |Formula||The formula to calculate ROCE is: Net operating profit/capital employed.||The formula to calculate ROIC is Net operating profit/ Invested capital (Capital employed – other non-operating assets).|

 |Interpretation||If the ROCE exceeds the cost of capital (financing cost), the company is said to be utilizing its capital effectively to generate profits.||If the ROIC is greater than zero, the company is said to be profitable.
 A negative value indicates that the company has failed to manage its capital effectively.|

 |Measure||ROCE is a pre-tax measure.||ROIC is an after-tax measure.|

-The uncertainty of stock markets and misleading guidance of the companies expose the investors to the greater amount of risk of loss.
+The uncertainty of stock markets and misleading guidance of the companies expose the investors to a greater amount of risk of loss.
 Therefore, it is in the right interest of the investors that they evaluate the financial statements of the business before taking the investment decision.

 The financial health of the company cannot be evaluated perfectly by looking at the numbers in isolation.
-Therefore, profitability ratios serve as an effective tool to evaluate the financial statements on a relative basis.
+Therefore, profitability ratios serve as an effective tool to evaluate financial statements on a relative basis.
 Both ROIC vs ROCE give the outcome by calculating the operating profit relative to how much capital the company invested.
 This makes it easier for investors to form an opinion on the management and profitability of the business.
-Investors can also compare these ratios with that of other companies, so that decision can be taken more effectively.
+Investors can also compare these ratios with that of other companies so that decisions can be taken more effectively.
 If the company’s ROIC vs ROCE has been showing consistent growth, it indicates the capital of the business is rightly invested.

 This has been a guide to the top difference between ROIC vs ROCE.
 Here we also discuss the ROIC vs ROCE key differences with infographics, and comparison table.
 You may also have a look at the following articles to learn more